 I posted this recipe along with my other Grammie’s cookies about a year ago, but I decided to post them again on their own.
 Both my Grandmother’s have now passed, Grandma M many years ago, but every year when I make their cookies I think of them.
-Both incredible women and talented cooks that inspire me to cook for friends and family with love, and during the holidays, to eat way more of their delicious cookies than I need!
+Both incredible women and talented cooks that inspire me to cook for friends and family with love, and during the holidays, to eat way more of their delicious cookies than I need.
+These cookies especially are best snuck straight from the freezer in the weeks leading up to Christmas!

 Grandma M’s roll-out sugar shortbread cookies: